jacktenor/Beeralator/README.md

 For Beeralator.apk you should be able to add beeralator_apk_source as a project and build it in Android Studio.

-I used Ubuntu to build it and for Linux I just used these commands...
+I used Ubuntu to build it and for Linux I just used this command...
  g++ -static LinuxBeeralator.cpp -o beeralator

 For Armhf